-Patrick "Pat" Bray Jr.Master of Divinity Student Chicago, Illinois
+Patrick "Pat" Bray Jr. Master of Divinity Student Chicago, Illinois saturday, march 16 Ephesians 2:6-10 it is the gift of God..."

-Ephesians 2:6-10

 HIS LOVE FOR THE IMPERFECT

 "For by grace you have been saved through faith, and this is not your own doing;